 A PAR Study Group is formed as a either as subgroup of the Standards Committee or as a subgroup of an existing Working Group, and is subject to all relevant operating procedures concerning subgroups of the Standards Committee and parent bodies, including the IEEE-SA Standards Board.

-The PAR Study Group is chartered plenary session to plenary session by the Standards Committee.
-A PAR Study Group is expected to submit a PAR to the EC for consideration by the second plenary session after its initiation.

 After the PAR Study Group recommendations have been considered by the Standards Committee, and the PAR approved by the IEEE-SA Standards Board (if applicable), the Standards Committee should disband the PAR Study Group.

 5.5.2 Criteria for Consideration of a PAR by the Standards Committee